Critical Care Training, 9.5 months total: 6 months MICU, 3.5 months non Medical ICU

 Training in outpatient pulmonary medicine occurs via fellow clinics which are located in the Martha Morehouse Medical Plaza.
 Fellows maintain a outpatient clinic one half day per week throughout their fellowship.
 Clinics are only cancelled during the non-medical ICU rotations in SICU, Cardiac and Thoracic surgery.

-Fellows will have a continuity clinic in general pulmonary medicine for 23 months.
+Fellows will have a continuity clinic in general pulmonary medicine for 23 months; in addition, they spend two weeks in their first year in the sleep medicine clinics.
 The final 12 months of clinic will be done in six month blocks in a variety of the sub-subspecialty clinics.

 Fellows will choose which three (3) sub-subspecialty clinics they wish to rotate through from the following programs: